 Sometimes early wristwatches turn up with Rolex on the dial.
 Often this is fake and has been added later to boost the perceived value of a watch.
 The wristwatch shown here caught my eye; as soon as I saw it I doubted that the “Rolex Marconi” wording on the dial was original or genuine, and it is not.
 It has been added later in enamel paint.

-There were two principal reasons that I was suspicious; firstly, watches of this age that were sold in Britain didn't carry manufacturer's names or logos on the dial because British retailers didn't allow it, and secondly, because Marconi was created by Hans Wilsdorf to be a brand that was separate from the main Rolex brand, so the two names should not be seen together like this.
+There were two principal reasons that I was suspicious; firstly, watches of this age, around 1917 to 1918, that were sold in Britain didn't carry manufacturer's names or logos on the dial because British retailers didn't allow it, and secondly, because Marconi was created by Hans Wilsdorf to be a brand that was separate from the more expensive Rolex brand for watches, so the two names should not be seen together like this.